 The advantage of highly successful entrepreneurs

 With all things being equal, how do you separate yourself from similar services?
-From a consumers perspective, the difference between your service and a competitors may not be immediately obvious.
+From a consumers perspective, the difference between your accounting services and a competitors may not be immediately obvious.
 Find highly successful entrepreneurs to model.
-They explain what makes them different and why it matters.
+Those firm owners clearly explain what makes them different and why it matters.

 Mellody Hobson and her single mother were frequently evicted from homes.
 As a result, they were always on the move.
 Mellody gained independence at a young age, developing strong survival skills and resiliency.

 Those homeless experiences continue to haunt her, although she’s now the president of Ariel Investments, a prestigious Chicago firm.
 She refused to adopt a victim mindset.
 Rather, living in poverty influenced her success.
 Because of that, she’s an advocate for financial literacy and investor education.

 Mellody possesses grit, a combination of passion and perseverance.
 Entrepreneurs with a growth mindset don’t believe it’s necessary to be born gifted.
 They develop the necessary skills and qualities that give them an edge.
 A growth mindset improves resilience and builds confidence.

 Nature or nurture

 Don’t rely solely on your technical skills.
 Your mindset influences everything you choose to do, or not do.
 When your mindset’s fixed, you believe you’re born with certain qualities.
 Why put in the effort to succeed if it’s not going to affect your success?